samwho/hmm/README.md

     Benchmark #1: hmmq --start $(date -d @$(shuf -i 0-1200000000 -n1) --iso-8601) -n 1000
       Time (mean ± σ):      30.9 ms ±   3.0 ms    [User: 29.1 ms, System: 1.8 ms]
       Range (min … max):    28.7 ms …  49.0 ms    98 runs

-### A large number of entries from a given end date, descending

-    hyperfine 'hmmq --end $(date -d @$(shuf -i 0-1200000000 -n1) --iso-8601) -n 1000 --descending'

-    Benchmark #1: hmmq --end $(date -d @$(shuf -i 0-1200000000 -n1) --iso-8601) -n 1000 --descending
-      Time (mean ± σ):     120.5 ms ±   6.0 ms    [User: 50.5 ms, System: 69.6 ms]
-      Range (min … max):   115.6 ms … 138.0 ms    24 runs

-"Why is descending order so much slower than ascending?" you might ask.
-At the time of writing, `hmmq` reads all printed entries twice when going backwards.
-It does this because it's simple from an implementation perspective.
-It would be possible to make this faster if the code were a bit more complex, but I haven't decided if I want to do that yet.

 ### Printing the whole file